 The Estonia E-visa was one of the first we heard about, and many Brits were investigating this option post-Brexit vote as a potential way to escape and hold onto European citizenship.

-Unfortunately, this dream quickly evaporated because this visa doesn’t lead to citizenship or provide unrestricted travel to the other EU nations and only allows you to set up a business within Estonia.
+Unfortunately, this dream quickly evaporated because this visa doesn’t lead to citizenship or provide unrestricted travel to other EU nations; it only allows you to set up a business within Estonia.

-In August 2020, they launched a visa for freelancers that’s specifically for digital nomads and offers a lot more options for people who want to enjoy Estonia as their base.
+In August 2020, they launched a visa for freelancers specifically for digital nomads, which offers many more options for people who want to enjoy Estonia as their base.

 Firstly, Estonia is a wonderful country.
-It’s safe and relatively affordable and Tallin has a surprising amount of independent cafes to enjoy.
-The wifi is also one of the best in the world and you have the option of taking the ferry to Helsinki or the train or bus to neighbouring Latvia for more variety.
+It’s safe and relatively affordable, and Tallin has a surprising number of independent cafes to enjoy.
+The Wi-Fi is also one of the best in the world, and you have the option of taking the ferry to Helsinki or the train or bus to neighbouring Latvia for more variety.

 With the Estonia e-visa, you’ll be able to live and legally work in the country for up to a year.